MattOhare1999/dissertation/documentation/timelog.md

 ## 30 Oct 2019

-*1 hour* - Evaluated Iain's code and used it with mnist digits dataset - some progress *1 hour* - Wrote up week 5 status report and timelog
+*1 hour* - Evaluated Iain's code and used it with mnist digits dataset - some progress
+*1 hour* - Wrote up week 5 status report and timelog

 ## 31 Oct 2019

 *0.5 hour* - Planned for meeting with supervisor
 *0.5 hour* - Meeting with supervisor

 ## 1 Nov 2019

 *0.5 hour* - Wrote up meeting minutes
 *1 hour* - Started evaluating data and some pandas research

+## 5 Nov 2019

+*6 hours* - Evaluated and began processing of data set

+## 6 Nov 2019

+*2 hours* - More processing of data - making good progress
+*1 hour* - Wrote up week 6 status report, updated plan and timelog

+## 7 Nov 2019

+*2 hours* - More processing of data and made notes of my results